Breaking Bits

 Before Linux Kernel 5.1

-One technique proposed through a google project zero post is to zero out the 20th bit of the CR4 register.
+One technique proposed through a is to zero out the 20th bit of the CR4 register.
 To do this Andrey Konovalov used a func(data) primitive to call native_write_cr4(val) with val having the 20th (and 21st) bit set to 0.

 void native_write_cr4(unsigned long val)